FvD/conceptr/README.md

 Europe > Lithuania.
 These are also called multilevel classes, or multilevel features (in Machine Learning applications).

-The package `conceptr` package hopes to help you when you need to work with these kinds of data by allowing you to make the hierarchy corresponding to the data explicit so that it becomes easier to:
+The goal of the package `conceptr` package is to help you when you need to work with these kinds of data by allowing you to make the hierarchy corresponding to the data explicit so that it becomes easier to:

 1. Roll-up data into higher order concepts, even if they are implied but not included in the data set itself.
 For example, you have White Oaks and